Blog •

 8. We Work Remotely

 A simple and clean user interface really does make the job hunt that little bit less soul-destroying, doesn’t it?
 We Work Remotely’s easy to navigate site has a bounty of job openings — as of the writing of this post, simply typing ‘editor’ into the search bar generated over 100 results.
-The website is broken down into sections like ‘Design’, ‘Product’ and ‘Sales and Marketing’, so it’s probably more appropriate for copy editors and those working in commercial, SEO-related editorial roles.
+The website is broken down into sections like ‘Design’, ‘Product’ and ‘Sales and Marketing’, so it’s probably more appropriate for people who review copy and those working in commercial, SEO-related editorial roles.
 WWR also posts listings according to how recently they’ve been uploaded onto the site, so you know you won’t be wasting your time applying for old job opportunities.

 We Work Remotely appreciates connecting those most qualified to a job, similarly to FlexJobs.
 This might mean editing qualifications, but it could also mean other kinds of expertise in communications and literature.
 If you’ve got plenty of experience as a writer, tutor or teacher, and you’re wanting to pivot to editing work, this might be the place for you to start looking.